South Carolina Casinos

 South Carolina forbids most forms of gambling.
 Slots, video poker machines, table games and racing are all illegal.
 The possession of gambling devices is only permitted on cruise ships docked in water or in transport en route to licensed casinos.

 The only forms of legalized gambling in South Carolina are a state lottery and bingo.
 State law permits the operation of a lottery by the government.
 Proceeds must go towards education.
 Only traditional tickets to instant games and lottos may be sold.
 South Carolina’s lottery may enter multi-state drawings and it does.
 This includes Mega Millions and Powerball.
-The lottery may not operate keno games or expand into video lottery.
+The lottery may not operate keno games for real money or expand into video lottery.

 The Bingo Act of 1976 permits charities to offer bingo with a few rules.
 A game may only have one winner.
 The prize for each game offered during a session must be equal.
 Auto-daubers were permitted in 2004 but only to facilitate a traditional bingo game.
 Video bingo games are explicitly prohibited.